 |Latvia||Ministry of Economics of the Republic of Latvia||Evita Feldberga email@example.com|

 |Agnieszka Malkowsk Agnieszka.Malkowska@mr.gov.pl|

 In connection with the BSR Stars Innovation Express call, a Cluster Matchmaking Conference was hosted by the Baden Württemberg Ministry of Economic Affairs, Labour and Housing, targeted at cluster organisations and SME networks wishing to explore opportunities for international collaboration on behalf of their members.
 The programme focused on cluster to cluster matchmaking, workshops and other opportunities to establish cooperation.
 The matchmaking event was organised in close collaboration with Cluster Excellence Denmark.

 Conference invitation: 5th C-2-C Matchmaking Conference Invitation flyer

 - Searching for cluster organisations on the European Cluster Collaboration Platform

 Contacting Eureka representatives in your home country

-For more information about the Innovation Express call, please contact Hans Henrik Lomholt (firstname.lastname@example.org) at the Danish Agency for Institutions and Educational Grants who coordinates the BSR Stars activities in this area in 2017.
+For more information about the Innovation Express call, please contact Hans Henrik Lomholt (firstname.lastname@example.org) at the Danish Agency for Institutions and Educational Grants who coordinated the BSR Stars Innovation Express in 2016 and 2017.